TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-elf_capsule/index.md

 ## Main binary

-as we saw earlier `sub_800001C0` contains the code of the functions that are called with codes as invalid memory addresses, there are two branches, one for operation type (load and store), that will do 2 similar operations, for example the xor operation is defined as `stack[-1] ^= a4` for the stores and `a4 = stack[-2] ^ stack[-1]` for the loads, this pattern is shared between all operations + some functions that are one, the inverse of the other (like `push` and `pop`)
+As we saw earlier `sub_800001C0` contains the code of the functions that are called with codes as invalid memory addresses, there are two branches, one for operation type (load and store), that will do 2 similar operations, for example the xor operation is defined as `stack[-1] ^= a4` for the stores and `a4 = stack[-2] ^ stack[-1]` for the loads, this pattern is shared between all operations + some functions that are one, the inverse of the other (like `push` and `pop`).

 ## Decompiler